Intercept HTTP Requests

 - Create a new class that inherits from the RequestHook class.

-- Override the onRequest method to handle the request before it is sent.
+- Override the onRequest method to process the request.

-- Override the onResponse method to handle the response after it is received.
+- Override the onResponse method to process the response.

 import { RequestHook } from 'testcafe';